-Sleep is a natural state of rest for both the mind and the body, usually close the eyes and consciousness are partially or completely lost.
+Sleep is a natural state of rest for both the mind and the body, usually, close the eyes and consciousness are partially or entirely lost.
 Furthermore, during sleep, there is a decrease in bodily movement and relatively more responsive to internal stimuli than external stimuli.

 How important is your sleep?

 Sleeping may consider as a big waste of time.
-Nevertheless, sleep appears to be necessary, there is still an ever-lasting debate about why we sleep.
-How much sleep you need?
+Nevertheless, sleep appears to be necessary; there is still an ever-lasting debate about why we sleep.
+How much sleep do you need?

 No one knows and understands clearly, why we sleep, but sleep has an impotent restorative function.